How to Get Into MIT: Acceptance Rate & Strategies

 For detailed advice on how to address each prompt, visit our blog: MIT Essay Prompts and Tips.

-If you are academically qualified, there is no harm in filling out a MIT application, but—as with all uber-elite colleges in 2022—even the best and brightest applicants need to have a rock-solid backup plan.
+If you are academically qualified, there is no harm in filling out an MIT application, but—as with all uber-elite colleges in 2023—even the best and brightest applicants need to have a rock-solid backup plan.
 All college-bound teens need to make sure that they formulate an appropriate college list, containing a complement of “target” and “safety” schools.
 You’ll definitely want to do this in conjunction with an admissions professional (including your own high school counselor).